CrossTheRoadElec/Phoenix5-Documentation/source/blog/blog-week4.rst

 - New Phoenix API v15.3
 - New Firmware for Talon SRX (4.15), Victor SPX (4.15) and Pigeon IMU (4.13).

-A breakdown of the changes are below, but due to the variety of improvements and how these components interact, we **strongly recommend collectively updating all three components** before `Stop Build Day <https://www.firstinspires.org/robotics/frc/season-calendar/stop-build-day>`_.
+A breakdown of the changes are below, but due to the variety of improvements and how these components interact, we **strongly recommend collectively updating all three components** before Stop Build Day.

 How To download
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~